Shop With Confidence: FREE Growing & Glowing Promise

 Wonderful Clematis

 Clematis got its name from the Greek word “klematis”, simply meaning vine.
-This genus of flowering plants native to China and Japan is actually in the Ranunculus family!
-Vigorously growingpretty purple clematis woody deciduous vines (some are even evergreen!), the vivid blossoms come in a dizzying array of colors, shapes, forms, and sizes.
+This genus of flowering plants, native to China and Japan, is actually in the Ranunculus family!
+Vigorously growing woody deciduous vines (some are even evergreen!), the vivid blossoms come in a dizzying array of colors, shapes, forms, and sizes.
 A few even have some fragrance!

-Clematis adds vertical color to your garden, or they can even be a sprawling, cascading groundcover.
+Clematis adds vertical color to your garden, or it can even be a sprawling, cascading groundcover.
 Pot smaller vines up, or let larger ones completely cover fences and hide eyesores.
-Given the name Old Man’s Beard due to the long fluffy seed heads that look like an old man’s beard, Clematis are also sometimes known as Leather Flowers.
+Given the name Old Man’s Beard due to the long, fluffy seed heads that look like an old man’s beard, Clematis are also sometimes known as Leather Flowers.

 Not only are the blooms perfect in floral arrangements, and the puffy seed heads fantastic visual interest in dried bouquets, but the vines are great for making wreaths!
 Pollinators, like bees and butterflies, and hummingbirds, enjoy these blooms as much as we do.